ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/entity-management.md

 - Updating: `updateEntity`, `updateEntities`
 - Removing: `removeEntity`, `removeEntities`

-If an entity does not exist, it will not throw an error.
+No error is thrown If an entity does not exist.
 This rule applies to all update and remove functions.

 The following example shows how to add, update, and remove an entity.